-Project Design and Implementation (40 percent)
+2. Project Design and Implementation (40 percent)

-Address in detail how the applicant proposes to undertake and accomplish each of the objectives and tasks outlined for the relevant Category (see pages 5-9).
-Applicants may propose other items or deliverables in addition to the ones listed in this grant announcement, under the specific category for which they are applying, and should provide detailed information on those items, if applicable.
-Inclusion of a Timeline/Project Plan that identifies the major tasks and deliverables of the proposed project and who is responsible for each activity (see page 23) will contribute to scoring under this criterion.
+Address in detail how the applicant proposes to undertake and accomplish each of the objectives and deliverables outlined in the relevant Category (see pages 7-11).

+- Applicants may propose other items or deliverables in addition to the ones listed under the specific Category for which they are applying, and should provide detailed information on those items. - Inclusion of a timeline/project plan that identifies the major objectives and deliverables of the proposed project and who is responsible for each activity (see page 25) will contribute to scoring under this criterion.

-Capabilities and Competencies (30 percent)
+3. Capabilities and Competencies (30 percent)

-- Provide a detailed description of the capacity of the organization and the key personnel to deliver the required services and perform the key tasks described on pages 5-9. - Describe how the proposed management structure and staffing of the project will facilitate the delivery of the required services.
-The management and organizational structure described should match the staffing needs necessary to accomplish the tasks outlined in the Timeline/Project Plan.
-Information regarding the personnel assigned to these tasks and whether their résumés and role descriptions are included (see page 24) will contribute to the assignment of points relative to this criterion.
+- Provide a detailed description of the capacity of the organization and the key personnel to deliver the required services and complete the key objectives described on pages 8-11. - Describe how the proposed management structure and staffing of the project will facilitate the delivery of the required services.
+The management and organizational structure described should match the staffing needs necessary to accomplish the tasks outlined in the timeline/project plan. - Information regarding the personnel assigned to these tasks included in the résumés and role descriptions (see page 25) will contribute to the assignment of points relative to this criterion.

-Plan for Collecting the Data Required for This Solicitation's Performance Measures (5 percent)
+4. Plan for Collecting the Data Required for this Solicitation's Performance Measures (5 percent)